staubtornado/tornado-bot/README.md

 ---

 ## What needs to be done?
-- [ ] Add image processing commands
+- [ ] Add more image processing commands
 - [ ] Make music streaming more efficient and more stable
 - [x] Add premium and beta functionality
 - [ ] Add auto updates